ptechfusion19/Automated-Competitor-and-Keyword-Research-Tool/README.md

-## Automated Competitor and Keyword Research Tool
+## Automated Competitor & Keyword Research Tool

 An automated SEO tool that analyzes a website's keyword gaps by comparing it against top organic competitors and generates a comprehensive markdown report delivered via email.